AlgoDM-Fall2023-Team8/Assignment4/README.md

 )

+# Project Summary:
-Project Summary: Fashion Image Retrieval with CLIP Model Integration
+ Fashion Image Retrieval with CLIP Model Integration

-Objective:
+# Objective:
-Build an image retrieval system for fashion images using text and image similarity searches, integrating the CLIP (Contrastive Language–Image Pre-training) model.
+ an image retrieval system for fashion images using text and image similarity searches, integrating the CLIP (Contrastive Language–Image Pre-training) model.

-Environment Setup
+# Environment Setup
 Python 3.9.18
 Create and Activate Conda Environment (OR, use any other Python environment with Python 3.9.18)

-Python library packages:
+## Python library packages:
-scikit-learn (version 1.3.0)
+- scikit-learn (version 1.3.0)
-pandas
+- pandas
-numpy
+- numpy
-matplotlib
+- matplotlib
-seaborn
+- seaborn
-streamlit
+- streamlit

-Create Conda Environment:
+#### Create Conda Environment:
 Open a Terminal/Command Prompt:

 Open your system's terminal or command prompt.
-Create a Conda Environment:

-Run the following command to create a new Conda environment named "myenv" with Python 3.9.18:

-bash
 conda create --name myenv python=3.9.18
 Replace "myenv" with your preferred environment name.

-Activate the Conda Environment:
+#### Activate the Conda Environment:

-Activate the newly created environment:

-conda activate myenv Add then install all the requirements.txt ChatGPT
+conda activate myenv
+#### install all the requirements.txt
-Certainly!
  After creating and activating your Conda environment, you can proceed to install the dependencies listed in your requirements.txt file.
 Here are the steps:

-Activate the Conda Environment: conda activate myenv
+#### Activate the Conda Environment:
+conda activate myenv

-Install Dependencies from requirements.txt:
+#### Install Dependencies from requirements.txt:
 Assuming you have a requirements.txt file in your project directory, you can use the following command to install the dependencies: